deepprajapatineu/candidate-filter-app/README.md

 - **Education**: Choose the level of education from the dropdown.
 - **Location**: Choose the location from the dropdown.
 - **Availability**: Toggle the checkbox to filter by availability.
+- **Debounce Logic**: The filtering operation is debounced by 500ms using setTimeout to prevent unnecessary filtering on rapid changes.

 ### Candidate Matching: